 - What financial resources are available to me?
 Money is the number one issue as to why start-ups fail.
-You can have the best idea in the world, but if you don’t have enough money to get through the first year of ups and down, you will join the start-up graveyard.
-Investigate your company’s 401k loan programs, savings plans and other potential advisement they may have access to.
+You can have the best idea in the world, but if you don’t have enough money to get through the first year of ups and downs, you will join the start-up graveyard.
+Investigate your company’s 401k loan programs, savings plans, and other potential advisement they may have access to.
 You’ll pay a premium for this once you leave so take advantage of it now.

 - Who can mentor me?
 Does your company have a formal mentor program?
 Even if they don’t, are there more experienced leaders you look up to?
-Do your homework and find out if there are leaders who would be a good match for an up and coming young entrepreneur.
+Do your homework and find out if there are leaders who would be a good match for an up-and-coming young entrepreneur.
 Be careful not to give away your idea, but tapping into the knowledge of more experienced people can help you be prepared for the big transition from worker to business owner.

 - What training or tuition reimbursement do I have access to?
-Most companies (at least mid to large sized ones) offer courses, professional certifications and in many cases tuition reimbursement programs.
+Most companies (at least mid to large-sized ones) offer courses, professional certifications, and in many cases tuition reimbursement programs.
 Take advantage of these.
 Can you take a course in digital marketing, finance or web design?
-Would you benefit from a post graduate degree or even another language?
+Would you benefit from a post-graduate degree or even another language?
 Find new knowledge areas that would benefit both your current company and your own business.